esbuild/community-plugins/README.md

 * [esbuild-plugin-eval](https://deno.land/x/esbuild_plugin_eval): A plugin that evaluates a module before importing it.
 * [esbuild-plugin-http-fetch](https://deno.land/x/esbuild_plugin_http_fetch): A plugin that resolves http(s) modules, for use with browsers and Deno.
 * [esbuild-plugin-sass-deno](https://deno.land/x/esbuild_plugin_sass_deno@v0.1.0): A Plugin which adds support for SASS/SCSS using `denosass`.
+* [esbuild-serve](https://deno.land/x/esbuild_serve): A plugin improving Deno DX with persistent HTTP importing, AutoTemplates, a DevServer and more.

 ## How to use a plugin